StuMason/laravel-sns-subscription-queues/README.md

 This package is actively being developed and should be considered experimental for the time being.

+## Laravel Version Support

+Due to some changes that were made in Laravel version 5.1.20 this package currently only supports version 5.1.20 and higher.
+It does not support v5.2.0 or higher at this time.

 ## Usage

 This package extends the default `Illuminate\Queue\QueueServiceProvider` to handle queue payloads from SNS Topic subscriptions.
 It works by checking for a custom handler configuration in the event the Job doesn't meet the expected Laravel payload structure.
 If a custom queue handler has been configured this package then adds the necessary structure so that the queue system can process the Job.